 - 24/7 Customer Service.

 CyberGhost provides an incredibly smart mix of speed, security, and location variability, delivering an amazing VPN experience for all users, regardless of location.
 It’s also one of the fastest and most reliable VPNs market, delivering great connection speeds around the world so you can stream HD videos from Netflix, YouTube, Hulu, and more, all without buffering delays.
-CyberGhost accomplishes this with a network of over 2,400 servers in 60 different countries, along with mobile and desktop apps that make it easy to enjoy a secure internet experience.
+CyberGhost accomplishes this with a network of over 5,900 servers in 90 countries, along with mobile and desktop apps that make it easy to enjoy a secure internet experience.

 CyberGhost’s privacy provisions include 256-bit AES encryption on all data, a zero-logging policy on traffic, time stamps, and IP address, and both DNS leak protection and an automatic kill switch.
 All of these work together to hide your identity each time you connect.
 With CyberGhost on your device, you can use the internet safely and securely from Turkmenistan, or any country in the world.